France finds some cars break pollution rules but no cheat devices

 “Tests conducted in France on 52 vehicles from 15 different brands showed no cheating device.
 However, the tests highlighted significantly higher emissions (in CO2 and Nox) in real traffic conditions,” the Ecology ministry said.

-The ministry said the vehicles that had failed to comply fully with French emissions regulations were made by Renault, Fiat, Mercedes, Volkswagen, PSA Peugeot Citroen, Nissan, Opel and Ford.
+The ministry said the vehicles that had failed to comply fully with French emissions regulations were made by Renault , Fiat, Mercedes, Volkswagen, PSA Peugeot Citroen, Nissan, Opel and Ford.
+(Reporting by Matthias Blamont; Editing by Alexander Smith)